Sixtus6/Websocket/README.md

 # Websocket

 Discover real-time communication with a Flutter app showcasing WebSocket implementation.
 Explore seamless integration in a user-friendly interface.
-Experience the power of instant data exchange firsthand..
+Experience the power of instant data exchange firsthand.

 ## Getting Started